ncatlab/nlab-content/pages/1035.md

 In a preadditive category, any [[initial object|initial]] or [[terminal object|terminal]] object is automatically a [[zero object]]; more generally, any finite [[product]] or [[coproduct]] is automatically a [[biproduct]].
 However, these need not exist at all.

-An **additive category** is a preadditive category in which finite biproducts.
+An **additive category** is a preadditive category having all finite biproducts.
 But originally (and often still) this requirement is not included in the term 'additive'.

 An especially important sort of additive category is an [[abelian category]].